mikerochip/unity-websocket-tester/README.md

 This repo contains a Unity project that includes my [`Unity WebSocket client package`](https://github.com/mikerochip/unity-websocket) as a local package.

+Setting things up this way makes it much faster to iterate on the package than pointing it at a remote repo, while still keeping the package repo in a self-publishable form.

 # Setup

 1. Clone the [package repo](https://github.com/mikerochip/unity-websocket)